-See "Risk Factors" beginning on page 22 to read about factors you should consider before buying shares of our common stock.
+See "Risk Factors" beginning on page 20 to read about factors you should consider before buying shares of our common stock.

-Immediately after this offering, assuming an offering size as set forth above, funds controlled by our equity sponsor, Vista Equity Partners, will own approximately 75.2% of our outstanding common stock (or 72.9% of our outstanding common stock if the underwriters' option to purchase additional shares from the selling shareholders is exercised in full).
-As a result, we expect to be a "controlled company" within the meaning of the corporate governance standards of the NASDAQ Global Select Market.
+Immediately after this offering, assuming an offering size as set forth above, funds controlled by our equity sponsor, Vista Equity Partners, will own approximately % of our outstanding common stock (or % of our outstanding common stock if the underwriters' option to purchase additional shares is exercised in full).
+As a result, we expect to be a "controlled company" within the meaning of the corporate governance standards of the .
 See "Management - Corporate Governance - Controlled Company Status".